 1) All our staff (part and full time) have undergone local, state, and federal background checks.

 2) We have enacted "Safe Sanctuaries" Policies in our facility and our daycamps.

 3) Our Big Creek Campus facility and grounds are secured by automated gates and all entrances and grounds are under video surveillance.
-Our Wheelwright Campus has not gates, but is upgrading video and facility security
+Our Wheelwright Campus has full video security and automated keypads for entry.

 4) The overall ministry is led by a board of directors from a variety of business, church, and other backgrounds.